Disproportionate share hospital: History and reforms

 Congress responded in Omnibus Budget Reconciliation Act of 1993 by making the practice of recycling more costly for hospitals with provisions such as the following: (1) Only those hospitals that had a Medicaid use rate of at least 1 percent could receive DSH payments.
 (2) Total DSH payments to a single hospital could not exceed the unreimbursed costs of providing inpatient care to Medicaid and uninsured patients.

 With DSH expenditures soaring in the 1990s and by 1996 accounting for one out of every eleven dollars spent on Medicaid, the 1997 Balanced Budget Act included several DSH provisions, including the following: (1) New state specific DSH allotments are established for each year during 1998–2002, eliminating the allotments established in the 1991 DSH law.
 Federal DSH expenditures are allowed to increase after 2002 by the percentage change in the Consumer Price Index, subject to a ceiling of 12 percent of each state's total annual Medicaid expenditures.
 (2) Limits have been placed on how much of a state's federal DSH allotment can be paid to institutions for mental disease (IMD).
 By 2002 no more than 33 percent of a state's federal DSH allotment can be paid to institutions for mental disease.
 (3) DSH payments made on behalf of Medicaid clients in managed care must be paid directly to hospitals rather than plans.
 Through these efforts, Congress and the Clinton administration cut federal DSH payments by 5% and limited their further growth; as such, in 1998 $15 billion in Medicaid DSH payments were issued to hospitals.

-Despite efforts, recycling persisted until the Centers for Medicare and Medicaid Services (CMS) began scrutinizing the practice on a state-by-state basis.
+Despite efforts, recycling persisted until the Centers for Medicare and Medicaid Services (CMS) began examining the practice on a state-by-state basis.
 By 2006, recycling had largely stopped.